Pietrek1989/CodeClauseInternship_ToDoList/README.md

 ## Overview

-This is a full-stack To-Do List application built using React, and integrated with a drag-and-drop feature to allow easy task management.
+This is a To-Do List application built using React, and integrated with a drag-and-drop feature to allow easy task management.
 Users can add tasks, and use GIPHY api to optionally add a gif to the them.
 User can then move them across different columns, and delete them by dragging them to a bin.
 The application has a responsive design and persists tasks using Local Storage.

 ## Table of Contents